agl-alexglopez/ccc/README.md

 <details>
 <summary>handle_ordered_map.h (dropdown)</summary>
 An ordered map implemented in array with an index based self-optimizing tree.
+Offers handle stability.
+Handles remain valid until an element is removed from a table regardless of other insertions, other deletions, or resizing of the array.

 ```c
 #include <assert.h>